oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     ![screenshot for closing the property page](images/image34_agg_prop_collapse.png)

-15. Now link the aggregate transform to the QuintileBinning transform, click on the QuintileBinning transform and open the properties panel.
+15. Now link the Aggregate transform to the QuintileBinning transform, click on the QuintileBinning transform and open the properties panel.